arnuhu08/REVa/README.md

 ## Training Configurations

 - **CIFAR Datasets**
-  Use the same training recipes as the [AugMix paper](https://arxiv.org/abs/1912.02781) for fair comparison.
+  Use the same training recipes as [AugMix](https://arxiv.org/abs/1912.02781) for fair comparison.

 - **ImageNet100**
   - **ResNet-18**